go-arrower/arrower.org/docs/basics/03-database/index.md

 ---
-draft: true
 ---

 # Database
 Arrower only works with Postgres.
-See PostgreSQL for everything

 Arrower uses the pgx driver.
-In pricinple you can use another one for your application.
+In principle, you can use another one for your application.

 Arrower does not offer any database abstraction.
-The Go community does not settle on any standard (yet) You can go with whatever you want, e.g.
+The Go community does not settle on any standard.
+You can go with whatever you want, e.g.
 * sqlx
 * gorm